In the previous blog post, I wrote about Dexie, an IndexedDB wrapper library that simplifies IndexedDB programming.

 const allObjects = await db.table('earthquakes').toArray();

-But you don't get any code completion and type safety a reason why you use TypeScript in the first place.
+But you won't get any code completion or type safety, which is a primary reason for using TypeScript in the first place.

 Therefore, the recommended way is to create a TypeScript class.
-Before we do that, we define an interface for our entity we want to store in the database.
+Before we do that, we'll define an interface for our entity that we want to store in the database.

 export interface Earthquake {